HallofFamer/CLox/README.md

 - Operator overloading to allow operators to be treated as method calls, thus can be used by user defined classes.
 - Improved string concatenation, addition of string interpolation and UTF-8 strings.
 - Method interception when an undefined method call is invoked on an object/class, similar to Smalltalk's doesNotUnderstand: message.
-- Object ID and generic object table which enable inheritance for special build-in classes such as `String` and `Array`.
+- Object ID and generic object map which enable inheritance for special build-in classes such as `String` and `Array`.

 ### CLox 1.9.0
 - Add class `Promise` to the standard library(`clox.std.util`), which uses libuv to handle async tasks that completes in future.